 - Saturday – Sunday: every 30 minutes from noon – 8:00 pm; every 15 minutes from 8:00 pm-midnight

 Address: 3600 S Las Vegas Blvd, Las Vegas

-The Grand Canyon is one of the most majestic natural wonders on earth, and you can get there easily from Las Vegas which is the closest major city.
+The Grand Canyon is one of the most majestic natural wonders on earth, and you can get there easily from Las Vegas, the closest major city.
 This expansive canyon could take days to explore on foot, but you can always see the best view from the South Rim with a one-day tour from Vegas.

 You can get magnificent views of this colorful canyon that’s a mile deep in most places.
-The Colorado river runs through the bottom of the canyon where you could take a river rafting trip, too.
+The Colorado River runs through the bottom of the canyon, where you could also take a river rafting trip.
 Your comfort level determines your adventure.

 If you catch the canyon around sunset, the muted desert colors can come alive with vibrant, fiery hues.
 And if you’re interested in spending more time in the canyon, book a ride on an old-time mule train at the South Rim and travel down the steep canyon switchbacks before stopping at the Phantom Ranch for dinner and an evening along the Colorado River.

 Mule trains on the North Rim can be booked for an hour or a half-day adventure.
 When you plan your trip to Vegas, add some extra time to explore the Grand Canyon.
 It’s easily one of the top things to do in Las Vegas.